Tartori/gametheory-alquerque/README.md

 ```

 - The user is always a human player.
+- A human player is presented first with a list of pawns that can be moved and, after selecting a pawn, with the moves it can take.
+Those moves are also hinted on the board as `?`.
-- The opponent however can either be a human player or a machine player with a strategy.
+- The opponent can either be a human player or a machine player with a strategy.
 You will be promted to specify which strategy.
 - The history of steps in the gameplay is listed.
 This hints what a machine opponent has done.

-- Please be patient for the machine player to asses its best move.
+Please be patient for the machine player to asses its best move.
 The calculation is rather time consuming.

 ## Critical Reflection